Trial-In-Error/poll.js/README.md

 1. Clone repository.
 2. Install [mongoDB](http://www.mongodb.org/downloads).
 Add mongodb/bin to the system path.
 3. Install [node.js](http://nodejs.org/download/).
 Add node.js/ to the system path.
+4. Install redis-server [for linux](https://github.com/antirez/redis) or [for windows](https://github.com/dmajkic/redis).
+Add redis-server/ to the system path.
+Note that this step is optional but **highly** recommended.
-4. From the repository's directory, `npm install`.
+5. From the repository's directory, `npm install`.
-5. Get a coffee while `npm` does all the hard work.
+6. Get a coffee while `npm` does all the hard work.
-6. Start the app from the repository's directory with `npm start`.
+7. Start the app from the repository's directory with `npm start`.
-7. Point a web browser at `localhost:3000` and enjoy!
+8. Point a web browser at `localhost:3000` and enjoy!

 Note that `npm run godbless` will start the server but not the database.
 This is useful for debugging changes without having to deal with `mongodb` and `forever`.